anthonynsimon/timeflake/README.md

 - Send a pull request, it will be reviewed shortly.
 - In case you want to add a feature, please create a new issue and briefly explain what the feature would consist of.
 For bugs or requests, before creating an issue please check if one has already been created for it.

+## Contributors
+Thank you for making this project better!

+- [@mleonhard](https://github.com/mleonhard) - documented privacy implications of time based IDs.

 ## Changelog
 Please see the [CHANGELOG](CHANGELOG.md) for more details.